BrandonQuinn/requestmanager/README.md

 ## UI Design Guideline

 - Using Tabler UI - looks great
-- General idea is to reduce the number key presses and mouse movement to get to the primary objective.
-Think the Amazon single click purchase philosophy.
-People (in my mind) don't want to use or interact with computers, so don't make them do it more than they absolutely have to
+- General idea is to reduce the number of clicks required to complete common tasks.

 ## Security Summary/Design Guideline